CfA-Library/Cite_Astro_Software/Guidelines.md

 ### Living paper issues

 This will become more active in the near future as publishers accept living papers.
 What ramifications does it have for the workflow.
+See above.